Our privacy promise

-- If we run an event in partnership with other named organisations your details may need to be shared.
-We will be very clear what will happen to your data when you register.
+- If we run an event in partnership with other named organisations specific personal data will need to be shared, for examples to provide dietary requirements or accessibility requirements.
+We will be very clear what will happen to an Individual’s personal data on registration.

-- If we merge with, or diversify, forming a separate/new organisation with its own legal identity, information including your personal data may be transferred to the new entity subject to a data protection risk assessment (DPIA).
+- If we merge with, or diversify, forming a separate/new organisation with its own legal identity, information including personal data may be transferred to the new entity subject to a data protection risk assessment (DPIA).

-Where we store your information
+Where we store personal data

-The UK has recognised some countries and all of the EEA states as possessing data protection “adequacy” for the purposes of data transfers to these countries.
+The UK Government has recognised some countries and all of the EEA states as possessing data protection “adequacy” for the purposes of data transfers to these countries.
 The UK Government has decided no additional safeguards are needed to conduct data transfers to the EEA as these states have equivalent standards of data protection as the UK-GDPR 2020.

 The EU has recognised the UK as possessing data protection “adequacy” for the purposes of personal data transfers of EU subject’s personal data into the UK.
 No additional safeguards are needed as the UK has an equivalent level of protection to that guaranteed under EU law.
 (EU-GDPR 2016).

-6. Retaining and sharing your personal data
+6. Retaining personal data

-The law requires we hold your personal data for only as long as is necessary.
+The law requires we hold personal data for only as long as is necessary.
 This is to fulfil the purposes for which the data was collected and our legitimate interests or in order to comply with legal or regulatory rules and requirements.

-At the Blind Veterans UK Group we manage the retention of personal data with the use of a Retention and Disposal Policy.
+At the Blind Veterans UK Group, we manage the retention of personal data with the use of a Retention and Disposal Policy.
 The policy uses a 2-step process to determine how long we retain documents which may contain personal data.
 The criteria we use for this process is to identify the “Business Function” the document was used for, then to apply a “Purpose of Retention” (from the list below).
 Identifying the business function allows us to group similar documents together and assign corporate ownership to proactively manage data retention.
 Applying a retention purpose ensures we only retain personal data for a transparent period of time necessary to meet statutory, contractual or best practice requirements.

 - Retained as Live data only……………….……….
-No retention
+1 year

 - Record(s) of Activity and or a Process…………..
 3 years